kijin/mysquirrel/README.md

 For compatibility reasons, paranoid mode is **not** activated by default.
 To activate, call `paranoid()` immediately after obtaining the connection object.

-### Undoing Magic Quotes

-If your server has magic quotes enabled (_which is not a good idea, but sometimes your web host forces you to use it_), and if most of the parameters you're going to use come from potentially insecure sources (GET, POST, etc), you can call `unmagic()` to tell MySquirrel to compensate for magic quotes and prevent extraneous backslashes from being inserted.
-Compensating for magic quotes has no implications for security whatsoever, but incorrect use may cause some strings to be inserted incorrectly.

 ### Error Handling